PrajaktaBhure/Hotel-Booking-Cancellation-Analysis/README.md

 This project analyzes hotel booking data to understand cancellation patterns and key factors influencing booking cancellations.
 The analysis and dashboard were created using Microsoft Excel.

-Dataset source: WSCube Tech (YouTube)
+Dataset source: Kaggle - Hotel Booking Demand Dataset

 ---